-I will try to cover all these reasons along with proper steps on how to prime your new drywall in this article.
+Below I will try to cover more about priming the wall and proper steps on how to prime your new drywall.

 But let’s start with the basics…

 What is drywall, what it is made up of, and why it’s getting popular than ever before in home construction?

 What is a Drywall?

 Drywall panels are primarily made of gypsum.

 It is a naturally-occurring, non-toxic mineral found in massive sand beds; or they seem to be like sand which often has a pink, yellow, or gray tint to them because of impurities.